carlohamalainen/carlohamalainen.github.io/_posts/2017-08-31-push-to-amazon-glacier-using-amazonka.md

                     & cmuChecksum    .~ (Just $ cs $ mp ^. multipartFullHash)

         send' env cmu
+{% endhighlight %}

 ## Notes

 In each of these functions I used a helper for sending the request:

+{% highlight haskell %}
     send' env x = liftIO $ runResourceT . runAWST env $ send x
+{% endhighlight %}

-I run the main block of work in a `KatipContextT` since I am using [katip](https://hackage.haskell.org/package/katip) for structured logging.
+I run the main block of work in a ``KatipContextT`` since I am using [katip](https://hackage.haskell.org/package/katip) for structured logging.
 Adding new key-value info to the log context is accomplished using [katipAddContext](https://hackage.haskell.org/package/katip-0.5.0.0/docs/Katip.html#v:katipAddContext).

+{% highlight haskell %}
     go vault' path = do
         $(logTM) InfoS "Startup."